 Joe Corneli

 I earned my doctorate at The Open University in Milton Keynes, with a thesis focused on peer production and peer learning in the mathematics domain.
 The main case study was planetmath.org; the ideas also informed the development of “Peeragogy”.
-I held appointments as a postdoctoral researcher at Goldsmiths, University of London and the University of Edinburgh, and then was a Research Fellow at Oxford Brookes University.
-I’m presently employed at Brookes in the new Directorate of Research, Innovation, and Enterprise, working primarily on a nation-wide Open Research Project, coordinated by the UK Reproducibility Network.
+I was a postdoc at Goldsmiths, University of London and then the University of Edinburgh, then a Research Fellow at Oxford Brookes University.
+I’m now based in Brookes’ Directorate of Research, Innovation, and Enterprise, working primarily on a national Open Research Programme.

 In 2019 I started Hyperreal Enterprises, Ltd. to begin to develop some of my ideas in a commercial context.